 Connecting your Computer onto the VPN Network using Pulse Secure

 Pulse Secure is an application that can be launched on your computer to allow other computer applications to utilize UM-Flint's virtual private network.
-When you launch Pulse Secure, you will be able to use the Perceptive Client application on your computer as well as any drives you may have mapped directly on your computer.
+When you launch Pulse Secure, you will be able to use the Perceptive Client application on your computer.
 You will also be able to use Windows Remote Desktop while using Pulse Secure.

 Special Note: After running Pulse Secure the first time on your machine, you will just need to navigate to the application installed on your computer; you will NOT need to go to https://vpn.umflint.edu again.
 The installer should create a shortcut for ease of use.

 From within https://vpn.umflint.edu.
 Select the platform install file that relates to the platform that you are using (either Windows, Mac, or Linux).